-- A. Parents should cooperatively determine with their physician's counsel whether the medication schedule can be adjusted to avoid administering medication during school hours. - B. Appropriate request and release forms must be filed with the respective building principal or school nurse before the student will be allowed to begin taking any medication during school hours.
-This includes both prescription and non-prescription medications.

-- C. This release form shall be written and signed by the parent(s) and physician and shall include: - 7.
-Authorization for school personnel to administer the prescribed medication; - 8.
+- B. Parents should cooperatively determine with their physician's counsel whether the medication schedule can be adjusted to avoid administering medication during school hours. - C. Appropriate request and release forms must be filed with the respective building principal or school nurse before the student will be allowed to begin taking any medication during school hours.
+This includes both prescription and non-prescription medications. - D. This release form shall be written and signed by the parent(s) and physician and shall include: - Authorization for school personnel to administer the prescribed medication; - 8.
 Agreement/satisfactory arrangement to deliver medication to/from school; - Agreement to notify the school in writing if the medication, dosage, schedule, or procedure is changed or eliminated.
-A new request form must be submitted each school year. - D. All medication to be administered during school hours must be registered with the respective principal's office. - E. Medication that is brought to the office will be secured. - F. For each prescribed medication, and over the counter medication (aspirin, cough syrup, etc.) the container shall have pharmacist's label with the following information: - Student's Name - Physician's Name - Date - Pharmacy Name and Telephone - Name of medication - Prescribed dosage - Frequency and special handling and storage directions - G. It is the parent's/guardian's responsibility to provide the school with the adequate supply of medication.
-Long-term daily medication may be brought by the parent on a monthly basis. - H. Any unused medication unclaimed by the parent will be destroyed by school personnel, when a prescription is no longer to be administered, or at the end of a school year. - I. The parents/guardians have sole responsibility to instruct their child to present himself/herself for taking the medication at the scheduled time, and the child has the responsibility for presenting himself/herself to take the prescribed medication.
-Efforts will be made by school personnel to communicate a student's medication needs to all. - J. Students are permitted to carry and use an epinephrine auto injector (epi-pen) to treat anaphylaxis (severe allergic reactions).
-The right to carry and use an epi-pen extends to any activity, event or program sponsored by the student's school or activity, event or program in which the school participates. - K. Student possession of an epi-pen is permitted only if the student has written approval from the prescriber of the medication and, if a minor, from his/her parent.
+A new request form must be submitted each school year. - E. All medication to be administered during school hours must be registered with the respective principal's office. - F. Medication that is brought to the office will be secured. - G. For each prescribed medication, and over the counter medication (aspirin, cough syrup, etc.) the container shall have pharmacist's label with the following information: - Student's Name - Physician's Name - Date - Pharmacy Name and Telephone - Name of medication - Prescribed dosage - Frequency and special handling and storage directions - H. It is the parent's/guardian's responsibility to provide the school with the adequate supply of medication.
+Long-term daily medication may be brought by the parent on a monthly basis. - I. Any unused medication unclaimed by the parent will be destroyed by school personnel, when a prescription is no longer to be administered, or at the end of a school year. - J. The parents/guardians have sole responsibility to instruct their child to present himself/herself for taking the medication at the scheduled time, and the child has the responsibility for presenting himself/herself to take the prescribed medication.
+Efforts will be made by school personnel to communicate a student's medication needs to all. - K. Students are permitted to carry and use an epinephrine auto injector (epi-pen) to treat anaphylaxis (severe allergic reactions).
+The right to carry and use an epi-pen extends to any activity, event or program sponsored by the student's school or activity, event or program in which the school participates.

+L. Student possession of an epi-pen is permitted only if the student has written approval from the prescriber of the medication and, if a minor, from his/her parent.
 Written approval must be on file with the principal, and, if one is assigned, the school nurse.
-In addition, the principal or school nurse must receive a backup dose of the medication from the parent or student. - L. If it is necessary to administer the Epi-Pen to a student who has a life-threatening reaction from a bee sting, the procedure will be to then transport the student by ambulance to the hospital, as the Epi-Pen provides only temporary treatment until medical help can be obtained.
+In addition, the principal or school nurse must receive a backup dose of the medication from the parent or student.

+If it is necessary to administer the Epi-Pen to a student who has a life-threatening reaction from a bee sting, the procedure will be to then transport the student by she will gladly assist you.
+The telephone in the office is for official business.
+EXCEPT IN CASES OF ILLNESS OR EMERGENCY AND WITH PERMISSION OF THE OFFICE SECRETARY, THE OFFICE TELEPHONE IS NOT FOR STUDENT USE.